zzc98/zzc98.github.io/README.md

 ## Biography

-I received my B.S. degree in Department of Software Engineering in June 2021 from [Shandong University ](http://www.sdu.edu.cn/).
-In the same year, I was admitted to study for a M.S. degree in [Shandong University.](http://www.sdu.edu.cn/)

-Currently I am a third year graduate student of [School of Software](http://www.sc.sdu.edu.cn/) in [Shandong University](http://www.sdu.edu.cn/) and a member of [MIMA Group](http://mima.sdu.edu.cn/) , led by professor [Xin-Shun Xu.](http://mima.sdu.edu.cn/Members/xinshunxu)
+I received my B.S. degree in Department of Software Engineering in June 2021 from [Shandong University](http://www.sdu.edu.cn/).
+In the same year, I was admitted to study for a M.S. degree in [Shandong University](http://www.sdu.edu.cn/) [School of Software](https://www.sc.sdu.edu.cn/).
+During postgraduate studies, I was a member of [MIMA Group](http://mima.sdu.edu.cn/) , led by professor [Xin-Shun Xu.](http://mima.sdu.edu.cn/Members/xinshunxu), and received my M.S. degree in Artificial Intelligence in June 2024.

+Currently, I'm working at Sansec as a Development Engineer.

 ### Interests

 - Fine-grained image analysis
+- Large Language Model

 ### Education

 - Master's degree in Artificial Intelligence
   - School of software, Shandong University
-  - 2021.9 - now
+  - 2021.9 - 2024.6
 - Bachelor of Engineering in Software Engineering
   - School of software, Shandong University
   - 2017.9 - 2021.6